Dunoon Primary School

 Parent Council update:

 1. Head teacher’s update: 1) ES will be absent this week and next week due to illness.
-This week the school had a review by Education Scotland.
+This week the school had a review by Our Local Authority.
 The outcome was very positive, they commented on how well behaved the pupils were and on the school’s good ethos.
 The school has yet to receive written feedback from the visit.
 2) The council has released a new vision manifest.
 The teaching staff received this yesterday and are still studying it’s applications.
 After review, there will be a consultation with parents about it.
 3) The government has handed out extra funding to close the attainment gap in schools across Scotland.
 This fund is called the Pupil Equity Fund and DPS will receive around £56K.
 They are hoping to see this fund turn into a yearly addition and not just a one-off sum.
 The aim of the fund is specifically to close the attainment gap and the school should be able to show positive outcomes in this area as a result of this.
 4) Refurbishment update: Contractors should be on-site fencing off the old part of the school by Easter to start exterior works.
 Access to this part will only be from inside the school.
 As a result there will be a new fire escape plan put in place etc. The pupils will remain in their classes until the end of this school year and in August will no longer occupy the areas scheduled for refurbishment/demolition.
 The nursery staff and children will move to Kirn in August and in October will move to the new Kirn Primary school until the end of the refurbishment works (planned for somewhere in 2018).

 2. There is a national parent council meeting taking place in Glasgow on 13.3.2017.
 The focus will be on improving the link between the parent council and the school.
 MD feels this is not an issue needing improvement for DPS parent council and is not intending to attend.
 However, if any parent would like to attend the meeting, they can get further information on this from her.